andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-3. Enable extensions for Osticket Installer on ISS.
+3.Enable extensions for Osticket Installer on ISS.
      <ol type="a">
       <li> Return to Internet Information Services(IIS) Manager App and at the upper-left corner, under "Connections", click on "vm-osticket". </li>
       <li> Then proceed by clicking "Sites" and "OsTicket".</li>